Best Online Reading Program for Struggling Readers at Home

 Final recommendation

 If your child needs stronger, more structured literacy support at home, start with Grafari.
-It is the best overall place to begin here for families who want something more guided and more purposeful.
+It is the best overall place to begin here for families who want something more guided, more purposeful, and more likely to support real reading progress.

-If you want a more interactive reading platform that actively supports practice, Brightzy is well worth a look.
-If the biggest challenge is getting your child to engage with reading at all, Epic is the best first step.
+If you want a more interactive reading platform that supports guided practice, Brightzy is well worth a look.
+If the biggest challenge is simply getting your child to engage with reading at all, Epic is the best first step.

 If you want one strong place to begin, start with Grafari.